tarikamar/tarikamar/README.md

 - 👋 Hi, I’m Tarik Amar
-- 👀 I’m interested in Computer science, coding but most importantly in the blockchain eco-system
+- 👀 I’m interested in Computer science, Coding but most importantly in the blockchain eco-system
 - 🌱 I’m currently learning about coding
 - 💞️ I’m looking to collaborate on every project related to crypto-currencies, blockchains
 - 📫 How to reach me : Tarik Amar in linkedin, tarik.amar.pro@gmail.com